 C Stock = SOC × ρ × H × 10

 Where SOC is the quantity of soil organic carbon (g kg-1), ρ is the bulk density (g cm-3) and H is the depth of respective soil layers.
-The stratification ratio (SR) of organic carbon (OC) stocks and dissolved organic carbon (DOC) were calculated by dividing the concentration of OC stocks and DOC with other layers 15.
+The stratification ratio (SR) of organic carbon stocks and dissolved organic carbon (DOC) were calculated by dividing the concentration of OC stocks and DOC with other layers 15.

 The variance in the soil organic carbon content and stock at the horizon level was analyzed using multivariate analysis of variance (MANOVA) in GLM procedure of SAS version 9.0 24.
 Class variable was ‘soil’ and the measurements at various depths were multiple dependent variables.